google/cel-spec/doc/langdef.md

 ### String and Bytes Values

-Strings are sequences of UTF-8 code points.
+Strings are sequences of Unicode code points.
 Bytes are sequences of octets (eight-bit data).

 Quoted string literals are delimited by either single- or double-quote